RedisLabs/redislabs-docs/content/rs/getting-started/crdbs.md

 ```

 The **-p** options map the web UI port (8443), REST API port (9443), and
-database access port differently for each containers to make sure that all
+database access port differently for each container to make sure that all
 containers can be accessed from the host OS that is running the containers.

 ## Step 2: Setup Two Clusters